johnpapa/angular-styleguide/README.md

 ## Contributing

 Open an issue first to discuss potential changes/additions.
+If you have questions with the guide, feel free to leave them as issues in the repo.
+If you find a typo, create a pull request.
+The idea is to keep the content up to date and use github’s native feature to help tell the story with issues and PR’s, which are all searchable via google.
+Why?
+Because odds are if you have a questions, someone else does too!
+You can learn more here at about how to contribute.

 ## License